ibm-cloud-docs/virtualization/set-and-mount-iscsi-node-xenserver-shared-storage.md

 9. Click **Scan Target Host**.
 * Select a **Target IQNs** option.
 * Select a **Target  LUNs** option.
 10. After the IQN and LUN fields populate, click **Finish**.
-This scans the target to check for previous SRs.
+The target is scanned to check for previous SRs.
 If an SR exists, the installer asks if you want to create a new SR or attach to the previous SR.

-If the servers are in a pool together, the iSCSI repository are automatically shared.
+If the servers are in a pool together, the iSCSI repository is automatically shared.